Patients on long-term medication may obtain repeat prescriptions without seeing the doctor.

 We will only accept written requests for repeat prescriptions.
 They may be obtained by bringing the request slip (which is attached to your previous prescription) into the surgery or by posting it to us; or you may sign up to our online services and request your repeat prescription online.

 Please allow 48 hours between ordering and collection (not including weekends).

 Did you know you can request your repeat prescription online?

 The easiest, safest and quickest way to order your repeat prescription is online.
-There is no need to make a phone call or visit us; instead computer, smartphone or tablet users can request repeat prescriptions anywhere – 24 hours a day, seven days a week.
-You can also check what medication you should be taking and when.
+There is no need to make a phone call or visit us; instead you can request repeat prescriptions online.

 If you are not already registered for GP online services please let a member of the practice team know you would like to use this service.
 See our online services page for more information.